 Interfaith families may include those who identify their family as Jewish, as more than one religion, as a “faithist” couple – one that tries to connect two partners’ point’s of view, one Jewish with a belief in a higher power and the other, an atheist looking at different interpretations and connections to Jewish traditions and custom, or who are unsure of how they identify.
 Our goal is to meet these families where they are and facilitate deeper connection to Jewish life.
 In addition, we recommend interfaithfamily.com as a valuable resource.

 Men of Congregation Emanu-El have a monthly opportunity to socialize and study with a member of the clergy at a private home.
 This cross-generational group provides a small group experience so important to building community.
-All events are 9:30 am – 11:30 am unless otherwise noted.
+All events are 9:30 – 11:30 am unless otherwise noted.
 Men’s Group events are congregant only and require registration.
+If you have any questions please contact Rebecca Reiner at email@example.com or (415) 751-2541 x170.

-Thanks to a donation from a member of the Men’s Group, the majority of gatherings are now offered for free.
+Thanks to donations from two members of the Men’s Group, the majority of gatherings are now offered for free.
+If you would like to sponsor a Men’s Group breakfast, please let us know.

-The Congregation Emanu-El Women’s Group offers a wide variety of diverse programs, spanning all demographics of the temple.
-Delve into relationship development and create meaning and impact in your life!
+The Congregation Emanu-El Women’s Group offers a wide variety of diverse programs, spanning all demographics of the Temple.

-The Tribe for Women is a group of Congregation Emanu-El mothers of children, birth through 18 years old.
-We look forward to seeing you at our next event!
+The Tribe for Women is a group of Congregation Emanu-El mothers of children, birth-18 years old.
+We look forward to seeing you at our next event.